noelleleigh/glitch_me/README.md

 optional arguments:
-  -h, --help            show this help message and exit --line_count LINE_COUNT
+  -h, --help            show this help message and exit -q, --quiet           Include to not print the paths to the output image(s).
+  --line_count LINE_COUNT
                         The vertical resolution you want the glitches to operate at